uav-inspection-development/Automatic-EL-Crack-Detection-of-Photovoltaic-Farms-using-EL-Images/README.md

 Downloading https://ultralytics.com/assets/Arial.ttf to 'C:\Users\ad\AppData\Roaming\Ultralytics\Arial.ttf'...
 ```

 If this prompt appears, it means the configuration file is being downloaded automatically.
 Occasionally, a timeout may occur.
-It is recommended to copy the "Arial.ttf" file from the code folder to the path shown on the right and rerun the code (note that the path shown on the right is the path displayed on your computer; the example here is from my computer, and the path may vary on different computers).
+It is recommended to copy the "Arial.ttf" file from the fonts folder to the path shown on the right and rerun the code (note that the path shown on the right is the path displayed on your computer; the example here is from my computer, and the path may vary on different computers).